ogratton/Murmurations/README.md

     * can add new swarms and change instruments and all sorts

 It's all a bit messy around there though, so here's hoping I get the GUI sorted

+## Midi synth:

+On Linux, ensure you have a midi synth running (e.g. Qsynth)